-Google+ (AKA Google Plus, GPlus, or G+) is a social content hosting silo operated by Google and shuts down 2019-04-02 (export your data ASAP, may take “hours or possibly days”), and was also formerly a centralized Google identity service (since transitioned to Google Identity Platform).
+Google+ (AKA Google Plus, GPlus, or G+) was a social content hosting silo operated by Google that operated from 2011-06-28 to 2019-04-02.
+It was also formerly a centralized Google identity service, which has now transitioned to the Google Identity Platform).

 Google announced an expedited shutdown date of April 2019 for the consumer version.
 The initial shutdown date was August 2019.

 - 2018-10-08 : Project Strobe: Protecting your data, improving our third-party APIs, and sunsetting consumer Google+ (archived)